la2050/archive/_projects/2016/off-peak-podcast.md

   and expand this project with an additional 12 episodes to continue to grow and expand our communal story, reminding our community how Los Angeles is truly the best place in the world to connect with our fellow citizens.
+Please explain how you will define and measure success for your project.​: >- Our project is about building and reinforcing the Angeleno story.
+From a quantitative perspective, we will measure our success by the number of times the podcast is downloaded, the number of times it is listened to, direct or media related responses to the podcast, and community engagement with the development of future episodes.
+However, our true success is intangible.
+As such, we will define our success as helping to remind our fellow Angelenos of our urban story, and helping them to explore the variety of ways we move around our great region.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - 'Community outreach '
+  - Network/relationship support
+  - 'Story Ideas, Interviewees'
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/off-peak-podcast/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2545821265741-team91.png
 organization_name: LA Metro